Check out our frequently asked questions section for the British Rowing Junior Championships

 When will the draw be published?

-A provisional draw will be on the website by 22:00 on Thursday, 12th July 2018.
+A provisional draw will be on the website in advance of racing.
 This will be subject to change, and if necessary an updated version will be published.
 You should check the notice boards and/or website each day during the Championships for any further updates.

 What should I do about clashes/doubling on the race timetable?